Table of Contents

 - Add fresh water to the tank and circulate the fresh water until a pH of 6 or 7 is reached and maintained.

-- Add 1/2 gallon of Tube Bright to final-rinse in order to passivate raw metal surfaces.
-Circulate for 15 minutes and drain or, if the system is to be put online, leave chemicals in the System.
+- Add 1/2 gallon of Tube Bright for final-rinse to passivate raw metal surfaces.
+Circulate for 15 minutes and drain or leave chemicals in the system if it’s to be put online.

 If the system is still not satisfactorily cleaned, replace the end bells and repeat the procedure 1-10 again.